AttackOnJasper/University-notes/psych253/psych253.md

 ### Schemas (guide our processing of information; context)
 - e.g. instructions to wash clothes
 - e.g. flipping cards with / without schemas -> accuracy varies a lot
-- 2 Heuristics (Daniel Kahneman, Amos Tversky)
+- 2 Heuristics (Daniel Kahneman, Amos Tversky): guide processing of information
-	- Representativeness Heuristic
+	- Representativeness Heuristic (stereotype)
-		- stereotype
+		- e.g. Linda sounds like a feminist (has all traits of a typical feminist)
 	- Availability Heuristic
 		- availability of something influences how likely we think it is
 		- e.g. # of k(.)+ vs # of ..k(.)+
-		- e.g. 美国不安全 (只听过枪击案)
+		- e.g. 美国不安全 (一直只报道枪击案)
 - guide reconstruction of memory
 	- Study: bring a schema to ask people who just see the car accident  -> recall the speed of vehicle during accident a lot faster